Israeli PM's bid to place cameras at polling stations fails

 Stifling Netanyahu once again was his nemesis Lieberman, who said any monitoring should be operated by election officials and not "Netanyahu's private militia."

 Lieberman, who was once Netanyahu's chief of staff and a staunch partner, has emerged as his chief rival and critic.
-He passed up the post of defense minister in Netanyahu's government following April's election, leaving the prime minister without a parliamentary majority and forcing the Sept.
+He passed up the post of defense minister in Netanyahu's government following April's election, claiming the new coalition would give excessive influence to ultra-Orthodox Jewish parties.
+The dispute left the prime minister without a parliamentary majority and forced the Sept.
 17 do-over vote.